peterdsharpe/AeroSandbox/README.md

 3. Both of the above options will download released versions of AeroSandbox.
 If you'd rather get a nightly/dev version (which has more features but may be buggy), clone or download directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox).

 ### Illustrations
 Vortex lattice results, colored by pressure difference and including streamlines.
-Calculation timed at 0.35 s on an Intel i7-8750H.
+Calculation timed at 350 ms on an Intel i7-8750H.

 ![AeroSandbox VLM](Media/Illustrations/Pressures.png)